 - Increased access to university resources (e.g., facilities, expertise, programs)

 - Improved relationships with the University of South Carolina

 - Community-based research projects that enhance or improve an agency’s understanding of community needs

 - Communities are exposed to and learn about emerging generations of students.

 - Students can bring unique or modern skills to their service (e.g., webpage design).

 - Myths and stereotypes that a community has about students can be broken down and dispelled.
 Similarly, myths and stereotypes that students have about a community can be removed through exposure and experience.

-For more information about establishing a service-learning partnerships or formal Service-Learning Memorandums of Understanding with the University please contact Office of Student Engagement at email@example.com or Dr. Les Sternberg, Special Advisor to the Provost, Coordinating Office of Community Engagement and Service, at firstname.lastname@example.org.
+For more information about establishing a service-learning partnerships or formal Service-Learning Memorandums of Understanding with the University please contact Office of Student Engagement at email@example.com or Dr. John Dozier, Director of the Coordinating Office for Community Engagement and Service at firstname.lastname@example.org.